 Read on to learn how to transfer WhatsApp from Android to Android.
 As you’ll see, the process is simple, and it can be done using an SD Card and Google Drive.

 How To Transfer WhatsApp From Android To Android

 An SD card (Secure Digital Card) is a common form of external storage used for a variety of devices, such as phones, tablets, digital cameras, and more.
 These cards allow you to have additional storage, as well as transfer data from one device to another.

-Here’s how to use an SD card to transfer WhatsApp from Android to Android:
+Here’s how to transfer WhatsApp data from Android to Android using an SD card.

 Open the WhatsApp app on your phone and tap the three vertical dots on the upper right-hand corner of the screen, then select Settings from the dropdown menu.

 - From the Settings menu, select Chats to give you access to the chat settings for WhatsApp.